scribeGriff/ConvoLab/README.md

 The graph-centric algorithms (ie, scc, 2-sat, Prim's MST, Kruskal's MST, all pairs shortest path and the knapsack algorithm) have been moved to the [graphlab](https://github.com/scribeGriff/graphlab "graphlab library") library.

 The library is currently moving its 1-dimensional data structure from `List` to `Sequence`, which extends the `ListBase` class and adds a number of methods and capabilities.

-This library is being actively developed and breaking changes are to be expected.

 Some features of the library include: